m202a-winter19-lofi/m202a-winter19-lofi.github.io/design.md

 ### Translating everything to an app implementation

 <p>The project requires several components to implement.
-Heart rate measurements are taken by a Hexiwear module, which are then sent to an Android smartphone over
+Heart rate measurements are taken by a Hexiwear module, which are then sent to a Raspberry Pi Zero W over Bluetooth
+Low Energy.
+Using PuTTY we could SSH into the Pi running Raspbian Lite and do everything we had to do over the command line.
+Key Python libraries used on the Pi were
-Bluetooth Low Energy.
-The Android Studio integrated development environment is used for app development, and the main development devices were an LG G5 and a
-Samsung Galaxy S3.
+Cherrypy to host a webpage where encoded VA values would be posted to, and bluepy + bluez for handling BLE events.
+The Android Studio integrated development environment is used for app development, and the main development devices were an LG G5 and a Samsung Galaxy S3.
 The online MBed OS IDE was used to write and flash programs to the Hexiwear.</p>

+<p>The online MBed OS IDE was the primary tool used to implement code written in C++ on the Hexiwear.
+Matlab was initially used to test out SDNN and LF/HF measurement algorithms, which
+were then rewritten in C++ for the Hexiwear to calculate them before sending VA estimates over BLE.
+The Pi receives these encoded VA estimates, and then writes them to a file that a concurrently-running Cherrypy script reads from to know what value to host on its website.
+The Pi is connected to a hotspot created by the smartphone and the app running on the same smartphone pulls this value from the website at the tap of a button.
+In the future, it would be ideal to remove the Pi as middleman of the system and have Hexiwear communicate directly to the smartphone.
+This design choice was made for ease of initial implementation.</p>

 <p>To put the trained CNN onto the phone to be able to readily classify new accelerometer data, the TensorFlow Lite library was used.
 More precisely, the network was
-created and trained using the Keras Python library and was then converted to a .tflite model using a very handy conversion script [#].</p>
+created and trained using the Keras Python library and was then converted to a .tflite model using a very handy .h5 to .tflite conversion script [#].</p>

 <p>The dataset is included as a resource in the app and is cached at initialization of the program.</p>

-<p>Apart from the MainActivity class of the app, classes were created for ActivityRecognizer, MusicRecommender, and Song.
+<p>Apart from the MainActivity class of the app, classes were created for ActivityRecognizer, MusicRecommender, Song, StateMachine, and GetFromSite.
 Details of their implementation can be
 seen in the source code.
-Only a single activity was used in the app for ease of debugging and user operation.</p>
+Only a single activity was used in the app for ease of debugging and user operation, but asynchronous tasks were needed to implement the network features to read
+VA values from the Pi-hosted site.</p>

 <p>Although prior analysis involved using a CNN to classify 6 different activities, the network actually implemented in the app is a 4-activity CNN classifying
 sitting, walking, jogging, and standing.
 The reason for this is that in our application, we would equate activities of walking, jogging, walking upstairs and